 Net zero refers to carbon neutrality.
 It is the balance between the amount of greenhouse gases being produced and the amount being removed from the atmosphere.
 We will achieve carbon neutrality when the amount of greenhouse gases we add to the atmosphere is not more than the amount being taken away.
-Achieving carbon neutrality has become a goal for many jurisdictions and organizations, including the Atlantic provinces.
+Achieving carbon neutrality has become a goal for many organizations and jurisdictions, including the Atlantic provinces.

-The name Net Zero Atlantic refers to our organization’s focus on leading applied research, providing services and contributing to projects that are helping Atlantic Canada achieve a carbon neutral future.
+The name Net Zero Atlantic refers to our focus on leading applied research, providing services and contributing to projects that are helping Atlantic Canada achieve a carbon neutral future.

 An inclusive transition is one that recognizes and addresses in meaningful ways the impact that changes related to the transition will have on economies, communities, and industries.
 An inclusive transition is one that is just and socially fair and which is carried out in such a way that no one is left behind.